RStudio Professional products (RStudio Workbench, RStudio Connect, and RStudio

 When the RStudio Package Manager server has an SSL certificate assigned to it, then

-the Linux OS for both RStudio Server Pro and RStudio Connect needs to trust the
+the Linux OS for both RStudio Workbench and RStudio Connect needs to trust the

 certificate.
 If not, then the